 1. Keep an eye on calories

-If those figures mean nothing to you, don't panic, because there are plenty of tools out there to help you keep track of this.
+Helpfully, there are plenty of tools out there to help you keep track of your calorie intake.
 MyFitnessPal is probably the most popular smartphone app for such a thing, as it allows users to easily input their daily diet, even offering the ability to scan packaging to speed up the input of nutritional information of popular foods.

 To do this, lay face down on the floor and rest upper body weight on the palms of your hands.
 These should be placed just underneath your chest.